Little Canada Big Stories

 The Solution

-An interactive digital map of Canada that allows users to:
+This map of Canada allows users to:

 • Pin meaningful locations